 the north west coast, including the Isle of Skye is just spectacular.
-You can really have a good explore around here if you've got a car, but there's still good options for trains/buses etc. It's a wild and remote place and the weather changeable, so pack some wet weather gear - we had rain on and off but I think it added to the experience as the light and landscape looked different every few hours! (oh, take a good camera too!) about 6 years ago
+You can really have a good explore around here if you've got a car, but there's still good options for trains/buses etc. It's a wild and remote place and the weather changeable, so pack some wet weather gear - we had rain on and off but I think it added to the experience as the light and landscape looked different every few hours! (oh, take a good camera too!) over 7 years ago

 Edinburgh is a great city, as is Glasgow.